Summer

 Refund Policy

 All requests for refunds must be submitted in writing to the Executive Director of UnionDocs.
-The refund policy for participants enrolled in the Summer Lab is as follows:
+The refund policy for participants is outlined in the program agreement.
+No refunds are available after the start of the program.

 Current & Past Instructors